First, set up a time to talk to the judge.

 - The court cannot require you to pay an appearance bond if you cannot afford it.
 Tell the clerk that you need a personal bond instead because you are unable to pay the appearance bond.
 A personal bond is a promise to appear at a future date but that does not require the payment of any money that day.

-- If the court insists you post an appearance bond that you cannot afford in order to see a judge, go to Documents and Forms and download the Personal Bond Letter.
+- If the court insists you post an appearance bond that you cannot afford in order to see a judge, go to Documents and Forms and download the "Personal Bond Letter."

 - The court should not require an appearance bond if you’ve already appeared in court and been convicted, but just never paid what was ordered.

 When you get to court, explain to the judge that you cannot pay the fine but want to resolve what you owe.
 If you haven't already been convicted, you will need to enter a plea at this time.
 Refer back to What Happens at My First Court Appearance? for plea options.
 If you want to be sentenced that day and discuss alternative sentences, you'll usually need to plead Guilty or No Contest to do so.
-Pleading Not Guilty will require you come back for a trial.
+Pleading Not Guilty will require you to come back for a trial.

 The same alternative sentences are available to you that are available to everyone else, including a payment plan, community service or waiver.
-The is true regardless of how much time has passed, even if you failed to appear in court, and even if you’ve already been sentenced to another alternative that you failed to complete.
+This is true regardless of how much time has passed, even if you failed to appear in court, and even if you’ve already been sentenced to another alternative that you failed to complete.
 Refer back to I Received a Ticket That I Won't Be Able to Pay and I've Been Ordered to Pay an Amount I Can't Afford for more on these alternatives.

 The judge can only consider your ability to pay at the present time.